Patchyst/Patchyst.github.io/_pages/about.md

   image: "/images/about.jpg"
 ---

 This website is far from finished with projects such as An AI that predicts future stock prices, image recognition software, and guides to TensorFlow planned for the future.
+I would greatly appreciate any suggestions for future projects, code fixes/improvements, and corrections all of which can be sent to email: ptedstory@gmail.com.